Add Now4real to your site

 The easiest way to add Now4real to your site is to use the ready-made widget with its out-of-the-box configuration.
 You just need to add one single line of code to all the pages of your website (yes, we call it the magic line of code):

 You can put this line wherever you want, even if it is usually inserted before the </body> tag at the end of the page or within the <head> section at the beginning of the page.

 This will display the blue Now4real widget in the bottom-left corner of all your pages (similar to the one you see on this very page).
 If you want to change the position, the color, or the behavior of the widget, check out The easy way below.

 There are several ways to add this line of code to the pages of your site, depending on what platform it is based on.
 For example, if your site is based on WordPress, we will release a plugin soon, but in the meanwhile, just follow these easy steps: 1) Install and activate a third-party plugin called Header and Footer Scripts.
 2) Go to Settings > Header and Footer Scripts.
 3) Paste the code copied from above into the “Scripts in footer” area and click Save settings.

 Congratulations!
 That’s all, really.
 As soon as you put the code on your pages, Now4real starts working seamlessly, and you are not required to do anything else.
 But we suggest you register your site on the Now4real Publisher Dashboard.
 The Dashboard gives you full control over how Now4real works on your site and provides you with historical analytics, access to the full chat transcripts, and many other features.
-Skip to Register your site below to learn how to do it (again, that’s extremely easy).
+For example, chat messages are ephemeral and disappear, by default, after 3 hours.
+From the Dashboard, you can configure message duration between 1 minute and 4 weeks.
+Skip to Register your site below to learn how to do add your site to the Dashboard (again, that’s extremely easy).